Annual reclamation reports

-- Mine development, including surface disturbance, stripping, stockpiling, disposal and storage of all materials.
+- Mine development, including surface disturbance, stripping, stockpiling, disposal and storage of all materials

-- Activities, research and monitoring results associated with the development and implementation of the environmental protection program.
+- Activities, research and monitoring results associated with the development and implementation of the environmental protection program

-- Activities, research and monitoring results associated with the development and implementation of the reclamation program.
+- Activities, research and monitoring results associated with the development and implementation of the reclamation program

-The Annual Reclamation Report must also provide a projection of mining and reclamation activities planned for the next 5 years.
+The annual reclamation report must also provide a projection of mining and reclamation activities planned for the next 5 years.

 Report information is required to be in a specific format.
-Please review the Annual Reclamation Report Requirement (PDF, 96KB) prior to submitting your report.
+Please review the Annual Reclamation Report Requirement (PDF, 999KB) prior to submitting your report.
 The format provided here is inclusive, so some components may not be relevant to all mine sites.

-The following tables must also be completed, if applicable for the site (Cover Letter Summary Table and Table 1 are minimum requirements) and submitted with your annual reclamation report:
+The following tables must also be completed, if applicable for the site (Cover Letter Summary Table and Table 1 are minimum requirements), and submitted with your annual reclamation report:

 - Cover Letter Summary (WORD, 14.3KB)

-- Table 1: Summary of Areas Disturbed and Reclaimed (WORD, 47.5KB)
+- Table 1: Summary of Areas Disturbed and Reclaimed (WORD, 98.5B)

-- Table 2: Quantity of Waste Materials (WORD, 23.1KB)
+- Table 2: Quantity of Waste Materials (WORD, 22.4KB)

-- Table 3: Monthly Mining and Mill Production (WORD, 24KB)
+- Table 3: Monthly Mining and Mill Production (WORD, 23.5KB)

-- Table 4: Monthly Custom Milling Production (WORD, 24.4KB)
+- Table 4: Monthly Custom Milling Production (WORD, 23.8KB)

-- Table 5: Quantities of Soil and Overburden (WORD, 23.8KB)
+- Table 5: Quantities of Soil and Overburden (WORD, 22.3KB)